 Longmore offers special education services for students with the following needs: specific learning disability, emotional disturbance, intellectual disabilities, other health impairments, and multiple disabilities.
 Services include learning support, emotional support, life skills support, speech & language, physical therapy, occupational therapy, and assistive devices.
-We offer 45-day special education placements for public schools.
 We also offer extended school year (ESY).

 All students are screened with Math (MLI and GMADE) and Reading (RLI and GRADE) grade level indicators to provide teachers with students’ current academic strengths and needs.
 We also use IXL and Khan Academy online tools for students who may need advanced or AP classes.

 The School Counselor promotes the academic achievement, career readiness, and social/emotional wellness for all students.
 The School Counselor in conjunction with the Behavior Specialist work to ensure that teachers are implementing social and emotional learning.

 New to the 2020-21 school year is Longmore Academy’s Life Skills Program which provides students with intellectual disabilities an adapted learning environment with a high concentration on independent living skills training and development.
 The Life Skills classroom offers the opportunity for students to learn with a full kitchen, cooking meals, serving, kitchen safety, cleaning/sanitizing, fire safety etc. Additionally, there is a laundry room for students to learn how to properly wash, dry, and fold clothing and other items.
 Students are exposed to academic and social/emotional skills instruction at their individual skill and grade level.
 Each student’s learning experience will be enhanced by exposure to speech and language services, intensive reading and math instruction, STEM programming, art, music, physical education, daily living skills and assisted technology.
 In recognition of students who will be served with sensory needs, including students who have an Autism spectrum disorder, Longmore will provide sensory support as well.